Guide For Your Firefox Privacy & Security

 Change Your Default Search Engine

-With the newest version of Firefox, the default search engine is Google, which, as we all know, is not the best option for privacy.
+With the newest version of Firefox, the default search engine is Google, which, as we all know, is not the best option for data privacy.
 There are dozens of more secure search engines you can use.
 To change your default search engine:

 Go to Menu > Preferences and choose Search from the left sidebar.